-Commonly, goodness is a nebulous concept, used to describe everything from a tasty confection to God's sublime character.
-However, it is God's character that defines what goodness is!
-John Ritenbaugh explains this enigmatic trait of God's Spirit.
+Goodness is a nebulous concept, used to describe everything from a tasty snack to God's sublime character.
+But God's character defines what goodness is.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.